School Reflection Circa 1952

 The clock ticks forward then back to noon.
 I am called to go to cloak room to get my lunch.
 I stand among the boots and the mess of things that have fallen to the floor.
 I reach up high on tip toes to get my big black lunch box `with the high, curved top.
 Back in my seat, I wait with my hands folded When Mrs. Sondack rings the little bell on her desk, I unlatch the two black latches and flip open my lunchbox.
 And as I do, the smells of home bring with them happiness and warmth and the vision of my father, standing tall in the early morning light of our kitchen, slicing the pumpernickel bread, lovingly overloading the peanut butter, lacing it with crispy slices of bacon, and wrapping the sandwich in waxed paper closed with a double fold.
 I neatly arrange the sandwich, the thermos of baked beans, and the apple on my paper napkin, and anticipate a pause in the midst of a long day at school.
 It is a moment mixed with the taste of home and the warmth of school.
 It is a moment of feeling at home at school.

 I never missed a day at English Church School.
-At the end of first grade for me and second grade for my sister Sara, Mrs. Sondack gave us twin halter top and shorts sets as awards for perfect attendance.
+At the end of second grade for me and third grade for my sister Sara, Mrs. Sondack gave us twin halter top and shorts sets as awards for perfect attendance.
 Sara’s was green and mine was red.
 Somehow, Mrs. Sondack gave me the feeling that school would not go on without me.
 It was a feeling that would last the rest of my life.